ReneMalingre/logo-constructo/README.md

-# logo-constructo
+# Logo-Constructo

-A command-line application that constructs an SVG logo using user input.
+A command-line application that constructs a simple SVG logo based on user input.